shkutkov/SMVerticalSegmentedControl/README.md

 ---

-Add manually 2 files `SMVerticalSegmentedControl.h`, `SMVerticalSegmentedControl.m` to your project.
+Add `pod 'SMVerticalSegmentedControl', '~> 0.1.1'` to your Podfile  or add manually 2 files `SMVerticalSegmentedControl.h`, `SMVerticalSegmentedControl.m` to your project.

 ### Examples